-Surveys at JEB Fort Story on the coast acoustically documented activity of at least ten different species of bats including Rafinesque's big-eared bat, big brown bat, eastern red/Seminole bat, hoary bat, silver-haired bat, southeastern myotis, little brown bat, northern long-eared bat, evening bat, and tricolored bat.
+- Surveys at Naval Air Station Oceana in Virginia Beach, Virginia detected nine bat species not listed under the ESA: Rafinesque's big-eared bat, big brown bat, eastern red/seminole bat, hoary bat, silver-haired bat, southeastern bat, little brown bat, evening bat, and tri-colored bat (Tetra Tech Inc, 2016c).
+Big brown bats were the most commonly recorded, accounting for 50 percent of the total calls, followed by silver-haired bats (24 percent), eastern red bats/Seminole bats (11 percent), hoary bats (4 percent), and Myotis sp. bats (4 percent).
+Species with 2 percent or less of the total calls were little brown bats, southeastern bats, Rafinesque's big-eared bats, evening bats, tri-colored bats, and high frequency bats. - Surveys at JEB Fort Story on the coast acoustically documented activity of at least ten different species of bats including Rafinesque's big-eared bat, big brown bat, eastern red/Seminole bat, hoary bat, silver-haired bat, southeastern myotis, little brown bat, northern long-eared bat, evening bat, and tri-colored bat.
 Eastern red bats, however, are very common and Seminole bats only occur occasionally in Virginia.
-The overall activity rate at JEB Fort Story was the highest detected at the four Navy bases surveyed in Virginia (Naval Facilities Engineering Command Mid-Atlantic, 2016c).
+The overall activity rate at JEB Fort Story was the highest detected at the four Navy bases surveyed in Virginia (Tetra Tech Inc, 2016a).

-3.9.2.4 Migratory Birds
+3.9.2.3.3 Migratory Birds

-A variety of bird species would be encountered in the Study Area including those listed under the Migratory Bird Treaty Act (U.S. Fish and Wildlife Service, 2010a).
+A variety of bird species would be encountered in the Study Area including those listed under the Migratory Bird Treaty Act (U.S. Fish and Wildlife Service, 2010d).
 The Migratory Bird Treaty Act established federal responsibilities for protecting nearly all migratory species of birds, eggs, and nests.
 Migratory bird means any bird, whatever its origin and whether or not raised in captivity, which belongs to a species listed in Section 10.13 of the Migratory Bird Treaty Act, or which is a mutation or a hybrid of any such species, including any part, nest, or egg of any such bird, or any product, whether or not manufactured, which consists, or is composed in whole or part, of any such bird or any part, nest, or egg thereof.
 Bird migration is defined as the periodic seasonal movement of birds from one geographic region to another, typically coinciding with available food supplies or breeding seasons.
 Under the Migratory Bird Treaty Act regulations applicable to military readiness activities (50 Code of Federal Regulations [CFR] Part 21), the USFWS has promulgated a rule that authorizes the incidental take of migratory birds provided they do not result in a significant impact to a population of a migratory seabird species.
-Of the 1,026 species protected under the Migratory Bird Treaty Act (U.S. Fish and Wildlife Service, 2013a), over 100 species occur in the Study Area.
+Of the 1,026 species protected under the Migratory Bird Treaty Act (U.S. Fish and Wildlife Service, 2013b), over 100 species occur in the Study Area.
 These species are not analyzed individually, but rather are grouped based on taxonomic or behavioral similarities based on the stressor that is being analyzed.
 Conclusions of potential impacts on species protected under the Migratory Bird Treaty Act are presented at the conclusion of each stressor subsection as well as in Section 3.9.4 (Summary of Potential Impacts on Birds).